 - Killarney to Tralee – Extended Tour:

 - 7 days/6 nights.
 Departing from Killarney, cycling The Dingle Peninsula, including a tour of the Blasket Islands (weather permitting) finishing your tour back in Tralee.
+You will be staying 2 nights in Dunquin.
 Staying in our selected accommodation along the way.